Back to projects

 Initiate search

-To these filter settings and allow users to quickly go back to a previous search, we designed a search history feature for the home page that would save filter sets.
+To save these filter settings and allow users to quickly go back to a previous search, we designed a search history feature for the home page that would save filter sets.

 🔄 No way to quickly compare samples